USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

     system (GIS) functionality, Python scripting capabilities, and support for third party plugins.

-2. To modernize EPANET's computational engine making it a modular and extensible software library that utilizes multi-threading and graphics processing unit (GPU) computing capabilities to accelerate innovative WDN analysis applications by EPA, our stakeholders, and third party commercial developers.
+2. To modernize and maintain EPANET's computational engines, e.g., ensuring the use of modular and extensible software library that utilizes multi-threading and graphics processing unit (GPU) computing capabilities to accelerate innovative WDN analysis applications by EPA, our stakeholders, and third party commercial developers.

-3. To harness EPANET as a technology transfer channel for delivering NHSRC's EPANET-based tools to a wider audience of potential users.
+3. To harness EPANET as a technology transfer channel for delivering EPA's EPANET-based tools to a wide audience of potential users.

 Project Schedule
 ----------------

-The goal of this project is to establish a development regimen for EPANET that results in a cyclical schedule of periodic feature releases and software patches as needed.
+The goal of this project is to establish and coordinate a development regimen for EPANET that results in a cyclical schedule of periodic feature releases and software patches as needed.
 Periodic feature releases will integrate EPA and community feature development.
 Software patches will be